Rules of Play

 Participants:

-- 5–11 industry representatives (each selects one or more industries from the 11-industry framework)
+- 5–11 industry representatives (each represents one or more industries from the 11-industry framework)

 The 11 Industries: Retail, CPG, Healthcare Provider, Healthcare Payer, Finance, Consulting, Law, Manufacturing, Logistics, Big Tech, B2B/B2C SaaS